-REFUSING DUI TESTING IN PITTSBURGH & WESTERN PA
+REFUSING DUI TESTING IN PA

+A chemical test refusal occurs in PA when a person fails to submit to a blood or breath test after his or her DUI arrest.
 After being arrested on suspicion of DUI, the police will ask you to submit to either a blood draw or a breathalyzer test at the station or barracks.
 Many people refuse to submit to a blood or breath test based upon misinformation, such as bad advice from a relative, or from hearing a lawyer on TV discuss laws from another state.

 Under Pennsylvania's implied consent law, in connection with obtaining a driver's license, drivers are required to consent to a blood draw, breath test or urine test upon request by a member of law enforcement.
 You may also be asked to submit to additional testing both before and after your arrest, including Field Sobriety tests, a Portable Breath Test, or to be evaluated by a Drug Recognition Expert.

 REFUSAL OF BLOOD OR BREATH TEST IN PA